apache/mxnet/docs/install/java_setup.md

 #### Build Java from an Existing MXNet Installation
-If you have already built MXNet **from source** and are looking to setup Java from that point, you may simply run the following from the MXNet `scala-package`:
+If you have already built MXNet **from source** and are looking to setup Java from that point, you may simply run the following from the MXNet `scala-package` folder:

 ```
 mvn package